 - Once the pot is boiling, add the chicken and turn the heat down to medium.
 Cook for 12-14 minutes.

 - Take the chicken out and check if it is cooked.
-If yes, then allow it to cool in a covered bowl.
+If yes, then set aside to cool.
 If not, put it back into the pot until done.

-- Turn the heat down to low and shred the chicken once it is cool enough to handle.
-Keep the shredded chicken in a covered container until needed.
+- Turn the heat down to low.
+Shred the chicken once it is cool enough to handle.

-- Slowly swirl the soup in a circular motion with a spoon and add the beaten egg in small batches.
+- Bring the soup to a low simmer.
+Slowly swirl the soup in a circular motion with a spoon and add the beaten egg in small batches.

 - Add in the soy sauce (if using) and taste check.
 Adjust the soup to your taste.